-These are the by-laws of the Direct Connect Network Foundation.
+These are the current by-laws, effective as of February 2020, of the Direct Connect Network Foundation.

 By-laws for the organization The Direct Connect Network Foundation (DCNF)